just1and0/React-Native-Paystack-WebView/README.md

 This project is licensed under MIT license.

-## Disclamier
-Do not put your seceret key in production applications, as it is not safe.
-I won't be held accountable for any lost, hack or security breach.

 ## Related Projects

 - [React-Native-quidpay-WebView](https://github.com/react-native-nigeria/react-native-quidpay-webview)
 - [React-Native-rave-WebView](https://github.com/react-native-nigeria/react-native-rave-webview)

 ### Video Tutorial

 - [Accepting Payment With Paystack In React Native](https://www.youtube.com/watch?v=M-V4Q9zk9DE&t=19s) by [just1and0](https://twitter.com/just1and0)

 ### Don't forget to star, like and share :)

 ## Contributors ✨